I was helping a friend the other day with some Windows issues and a not-uncommon question came up, one that I often dread.

 “But I don’t use other devices.
 Besides, it doesn’t work on the device I do have.”

 Doesn’t matter.
 That’s what they did and that’s why they did it.
 Maybe it makes other people happy.
 Maybe someday it’ll make you happy when you get another device.
 Maybe it’ll never make you happy.
 Doesn’t matter.
 It is what it is.

 Do ask “Why?” out of curiosity

-I don’t want to make it seem like you should never, ever ask why.
+I don’t want to make it seem like you should never ask why.
 “Why?” is an important question when you’re curious.
 When you’re trying to learn how things work, the question “Why?” is often an important step to understanding something in order to make better use of it.

-A genuine “Why?” often uncovers rationales that – once understood – can help you make sense of how things are connected and how things relate.
-Knowing that you can do something often make more effective use of whatever those things might be.
+A genuine “Why?” often uncovers rationales that can help you make sense of how things are connected and how things relate.

-On the other hand, asking why out of pure frustration because you encounter something that you don’t like is rarely a learning or helpful experience.
+On the other hand, asking “Why?” out of pure frustration because you encounter something you don’t like is rarely an educational or helpful experience.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 I'll see you there!